Collins Heating & Cooling

 Siemer Uses Podium — That's Why They're Growing So Fast

 Siemer is the only competitor we found using a professional review management tool (Podium).
 Their website previously showed 1,405 reviews — they're now at 2,021.
 That's roughly 600 new reviews in about 12-18 months.
-A tool like Podium, NiceJob, or Birdeye automatically texts customers after each job and asks for a review.
-This is the fastest way to close the review gap.
+NiceJob is already set up for Collins to do the same thing — it just needs to be used after every job.
+That's the fastest way to close the review gap.

 ⚠️